davidMonahan92/Unotes-Project/README.md

 # Unotes-Project
 The Unotes web application was my DCU final year project.
-It is an interactive Learning Development app aimed at students over the age of 60.
+It is an interactive Learning Development app aimed at students over the age of 60 and accessible on all platforms.

 The app was designed in such a way that all user groups, especially the over 60's students, would be able to easily access their school or course materials and enjoy a pleasurable user experience while doing so.